5 Best Practices for the E-Commerce Financial Close

 By implementing a three-way match scenario that enables businesses to reconcile their POS sales to their credit card and delivery service vendors in the same reconciliation, organizations can effectively streamline this previously complex process.
 After transactions match, the matched transactions are taken and summed to match the daily bank deposit, regardless of source.
 Empowering businesses to identify any variances and take control of the matching process enables them to drastically optimize their close and stay on top of their finances.

 Every retailer has different challenges; while no set of best practices can be implemented altogether, these may provide some insight into common challenges faced by other businesses.
 Most of these best practices take a change in process or training or software in order to be successful.
-Discover the benefits that Adra by Trintech can bring to your retail Office of Finance.
+Discover the benefits that Trintech can bring to your retail Office of Finance.

 Written by: Jon Sykora